jadecobra/python_tdd_exercises/source/objects/family_ties.rst

     # Exceptions seen

   the test passes.
-I can make :ref:`an instance<how to test if something is an instance>` and change the values of its :ref:`attributes<what is a class attribute?>` without making a new :ref:`class<everything is an object>`.
+I can make :ref:`an instance<how to test if something is an instance>` and change the values of its :ref:`attributes<what is a object attribute?>` without making a new :ref:`class<everything is an object>`.

 * I add an :ref:`assertion<what is an assertion?>` for ``jane``